qizalan/ideal-lamp/README.md

 There will be occasional minigames based on certain choices.

 ## Mirroring Information
-This is still a school project, and school projects have criteria.
-This section explains how the project mirrors the important theme from *Delirium*.

 ### Themes
 Throughout the story of *Delirium*, Lena Haloway is constantly bombarded by misinformation.
 This is the main theme of the story, with smaller themes that additionally build towards this main theme.